 2. Any position where you managed others.

 Showing off good time and people management skills is a great idea.
 You need both these abilities as a nurse anyway!
+It could be anything from being a junior manager to helping at a volunteer event where you organized others.

 3. An interesting accomplishment or experience.